KnapsackPro/docs.knapsackpro.com/_posts/2020-00-00-faster-cypress-tests-on-github-actions.md

 og_image: "/images/blog/posts/run-javascript-e2e-tests-faster-with-cypress-on-parallel-ci-nodes/cypress-logo.jpg"
 ---

 Cypress is an amazing tool for end to end testing Rails applications, but large test suites can quickly take upwards of 20 minutes to run.
 That's where Knapsack Pro comes in.
 Knapsack Pro Queue mode to intelligently split your test suite into jobs that can be run in parallel, reducing run time to only a few minutes.
-In this article we'll show how to implement Knapsack Pro Queue Mode to speed up both Cypress & RSpec test suites in a Ruby on Rails app on Github Actions
+In this article we'll show how to quickly implement Knapsack Pro Queue Mode to speed up both Cypress & RSpec test suites in a Ruby on Rails app on Github Actions

 ## Set up Knapsack Pro API Keys

-First step is to go into your Knapsack [dashboard](https://knapsackpro.com/dashboard) and grab your API keys for both RSpec and Cypress.
+First step is to go to your Knapsack [dashboard](https://knapsackpro.com/dashboard) and grab your API keys for both RSpec and Cypress.
 Once you have those, go to your Github Repo's settings, for example:

 <img width="1404" alt="image" src="https://user-images.githubusercontent.com/64985/111044967-80297880-8400-11eb-92b6-8a1e8aa2701e.png">

-## Set up ci.yml
+## Set up a new GitHub Actions config file (.github/workflows/ci.yml)

-Once you've added your `KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC` and `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS` secrets, the next step is setting up your `.github/workflows/ci.yml`.
+Once you've created your  added your `KNAPSACK_PRO_TEST_SUITE_TOKEN_RSPEC` and `KNAPSACK_PRO_TEST_SUITE_TOKEN_CYPRESS` secrets, the next step is setting up your GitHub Actions configuration file to use the Knapsack Runner in place of the normal commands to run RSpec and Cypress.

-### Existing ci.yml
+### Adding to existing GitHub Actions config

 For those that already have a `.github/workflows/ci.yml` setup, here's all that you should need to change to get Knapsack Pro queue mode working for both Cypress and Rspec.

+Change your Rspec run command to use Knapsack

 ```diff
 +      strategy: